Symptoms Of A Bad Fuel Regulator

 fouled up spark plugs

-As you might have guessed, a bad fuel pressure regulator can often be the culprit.
+As you might have guessed, a faulty fuel pressure regulator can often be the culprit.
 If you notice this symptom coinciding with a few of the others on your list, it might be time to have your fuel system inspected.

 Gasoline In The Vacuum Hose